-It’s important to give students meaningful choices about how and what they learn in the classroom.
+It’s important to give students influence over how and what they learn in the classroom.
 But not all choices are equal.
 Teachers should structure learning scenarios that equip students with opportunities to strengthen their autonomy, competence, and relatedness.

 Giving student real choices in the classroom — having to do with the material they study, the assignments they complete, the peers with whom they work, and so on — can boost their engagement and motivation, allow them to capitalize on their strengths, and enable them to meet their individual learning needs.
 But, like most teaching strategies, the structuring of choices for students can go very well, and it can go very badly — the nuances make all the difference.